Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

-SBG Funding is the best alternative lender with flexible terms.
-It offers businesses up to $5 million in financing and repayment terms up to five years, and it does not charge any prepayment penalties.
+SBG Funding is our pick for the best business lender for flexible terms.
+It offers up to $1 million in funding (and up to $10 million for SBA loans), repayment terms of up to four years and no prepayment penalties.

 Thumbs Up Pros

-• SBG Funding’s term loans feature repayment periods ranging from one to five years.
+• SBG Funding's term loans feature repayment periods ranging from six months to four years.

-• The lender will approve borrowers with lower credit scores.
+• The lender may approve borrowers with lower credit scores.

 Thumbs Down Cons

-• SBG Funding quotes a low starting monthly rate rather than the full annualized rate.
+• SBG Funding quotes a low starting monthly payment rate rather than the full annualized rate.

-• Some business owners may not have the necessary documentation to apply immediately.
+• Some business owners may not have the necessary documentation to apply right away.

 SBG Funding Editor's Rating: